Here’s a mind-boggling statistic: there are now officially more mobile devices than there are people in the world.

 Option two—purchasing a responsive template or using a website design platform—is a cost-effective way to build a mobile-friendly site that doesn’t require coding or a significant amount of your time.

-Alternatively, you could use a website design platform like Wix or Squarespace which are easy to use and require no prior familiarity with a CMS.
-Pricing for these platforms is based off of a subscription model and ranges between $10-$30 per month.
+Alternatively, you could use a website design platform like Wix, Pixpa, or Squarespace which are easy to use and require no prior familiarity with a CMS.
+Pricing for these platforms is based on a subscription model and ranges between $10-$30 per month.

 Hiring a Developer